 • Students must have at least a 3.0 in their major

-• Internship credits count as general electives for your degree and do not fulfill course requirements in your major
+• Internship credits count as general electives for your degree.
+They do not fulfill the production elective requirement in the journalism major but do count as one production elective for the journalism minor.

 Finding an internship